Deep Neural Networks Inspired by Differential Equations

-We next provide a systematic categorization of deterministic dynamical modeling approaches, focusing on Neural ODEs and Flow-based models and their key variants.
-Both frameworks can be formulated using \eqref{ODE}.
-Neural ODEs~\cite{chen2018neural} are particularly effective for modeling sequential and continuous-time data, as they learn the governing dynamics $f_\theta(x,t)$ through neural networks parameterization.
-In contrast, Flow-based models~\cite{lipman2022flow} focus on learning the velocity field $v_\theta(x, t)$ in the Liouville equation \eqref{FPEND} via neural networks, thereby enabling direct control over the evolution of probability densities.
-Representative formulations and recent advances in Flow-based models, along with the details and taxonomy of Neural ODEs, are summarized in Table~\ref{tab:flow_model} and Table~\ref{tab:De_dN}, respectively.
+As illustrated in Fig.~\ref{fig:dl}, we partition deterministic architectures designed to learn or solve continuous equations into two primary domains.
+The first encompasses dynamics modeling via Neural DEs~\cite{chen2018neural} and ODE-guided generative models~\cite{lipman2022flow}, while the second focuses on Neural PDE solvers.
+Neural DEs~\cite{chen2018neural} are particularly effective for modeling sequential and continuous-time data, as they learn the governing dynamics $f_\theta(x,t)$ through neural network parameterization.
+In contrast, ODE-guided generative models~\cite{lipman2022flow} focus on learning the velocity field $v_\theta(x, t)$ in the Liouville equation via neural networks, thereby enabling direct control over the evolution of probability densities.
+When solving equations, Neural PDE solvers~\cite{raissi2019physics,kovachki2023neural,lu2021learning} leverage deep learning to compute numerical solutions for complex physical systems by enforcing specific equation constraints.
+The details and taxonomy of Neural DEs, representative formulations and recent advances in ODE-guided generative models, and the core architectures of Neural PDE solvers are summarized in \cref{tab:De_dN}, \cref{tab:flow_model} and \cref{tab:neural_solver}, respectively.